 In addition to a calendar, a vegetable garden map will help you keep track of where each crop is planted.
 A simple drawing on graph paper is all you really need.
 Lay out rows and beds and note important details such as shade from nearby buildings or trees, breezy areas, and extra wet or dry spots in the garden.
 You can use trace paper set over your map to plan out succession crops and crop rotations.
 Your garden map and overlays should note early, midseason, and late plantings–the rows and beds.

-• Watering and rainfall: note irrigation and rainfall so that you don’t over or under water.
-Keep track of rainfall–note the extent of storms and the number of inches of rain on the garden.
+- Watering and rainfall: note irrigation and rainfall so that you don’t over or underwater.
+Keep track of rainfall–note the extent of storms and the number of inches of rain in the garden.

 A garden calendar and map are useful tools.
 But there are other ways to keep track of the garden.
 A spiral notebook or file cards may work just as well.
 The important thing is to keep track of the garden and to note your efforts and successes.